SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               for protocols.

             * Constants and variables of type ``Any`` can now contain function instances.
-Updated the example for :ref:`TypeCasting_Any` to show how to check for and cast to a function type within a ``switch`` statement.
+Updated the example in :ref:`TypeCasting_TypeCastingForAnyAndAnyObject` to show how to check for and cast to a function type within a ``switch`` statement.